MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-business-continuity-disaster-recovery.md

 ### Azure Site Recovery

 [Azure Site Recovery](/azure/site-recovery/site-recovery-overview) can enhance the resilience of some RHEL components.
 For a list of supported RHEL site recovery servers see: [Support matrix for Azure VM disaster recovery with Azure Site Recovery](/azure/site-recovery/azure-to-azure-support-matrix#linux).
 Azure Site Recovery can also be set up as a [failover from on-premises to the cloud](/azure/site-recovery/failover-failback-overview-modernized).
+To obtain an esitmate of the costs associated with Azure Site Recovery use the [Azure Site Recovery Deployment Planner](https://learn.microsoft.com/azure/site-recovery/hyper-v-deployment-planner-cost-estimation) to obtain a cost estimation report.

 ### Recovery Cluster Nodes